Universite-Gustave-Eiffel/plamade/README.md

 8. Click the `Create` button.

-9. Copy the newly created client id and client secret for use in the example.
+9. Copy the newly created client id and client secret in the configuration file located in *platform/build/resources/main/config.yaml*

 ## Running plamade server